StevenPate/pate-stack/src/now.md

 ## ⏰

-After settling in Port Angeles, Washington, I purchased a wonderful little house on a bit of land just outside of Port Angeles (a half a mile from Olympic National Park) with my partner and permanent trail companion Rosie.
-We are elated and overwhelmed at the prospect of making it our own and managing it all.
+Trail Angel-ing season is over.
+We hosted about twenty hikers thru-hiking the Pacific Northwest Trail.
+It is so fun to meet and help these adventurous souls, but it takes a toll on our family of introverts.
+As nice as it is to share our space with creatures-of-the-trail, it will be nice to have it to ourselves during the winter.

-I'm starting a bit more web strategy and development work as I spend some shreds of free time on taking my pandemic project public.
-I have this idea about building a great online bookstore experience, which I have begun to document at <a href="https://bookshelves.dev">bookshelves.dev</a>.
+When not working on the house or being a full-time dad to a very full-time four-and-a-half-year-old, I am a bookseller and handling technology for a magnificent local indie bookstore, <a href="https://portbooknews.com">Port Book and News</a>.

-I recently went along on a few work parties with the Washington Trails Association doing trail maintenance, and that was incredibly fun and rewarding.
+The bookstore just came up for sale.
+I would love to buy it, but probably need some help.
+Want to help me?
+Let me know!
+I have a ton of ideas.
+An <em>imperial</em> ton, even.

-When not working on the house or being a full-time dad to a very full-time two-and-a-half-year-old, I'm having fun outside, writing about reading, thinking about coding, and getting to know a new community.
+Otherwise I van be found having fun outside, writing about reading, thinking about coding, and getting to know our new community.

 ## This page was inspired by the [/now movement](https://sivers.org/nowff).

-Last updated August 12, 2022 from Port Angeles, WA.
+Last updated October 12, 2022 from Port Angeles, WA.